tc39/notes/es9/2018-05/may-23.md

 KG: We imagine static private methods will be used to hold de-duplicated logic, that should have access to private instance fields.
 But now all the callers have to use the right receiver, or it throws.
 Now suddenly `this` stops working for subclass.
 Example: https://gist.github.com/bakkot/7fa48f8d20382d53fa1582b92dae9692

-YK: It's baffling to me what the semantics to be. (some point I don't understand…)
+YK: It's baffling to me what the semantics to be. (some point I don't understand...)

 SYG: To me it's not just lexical, it's something else.
 If you think of it just as lexical, you won't have issues until you use `this`.
 It's better to think of this as almost lexical and something else.